autonomousvision/kitti360Scripts/kitti360scripts/evaluation/semantic_3d/README.md

 26 0.973782
 ...
 ```
-To avoid submitting a very large file to the evaluation server, we accept prediction which assign only a single instance label to each 3D point.
+To avoid submitting a very large file to the evaluation server, we only accept predictions that assign a single instance label to each 3D point.
 This means the instance masks should be saved in a single vector of length `N`, where `N` is the total amount of 3D points.
 Each element in this vector denotes an instance ID.
 Let `M` denote the number of lines in the txt file, then a valid instance ID should be in the range of `1` to `M`.
-A instance ID of `0` means that the 3D point does not belonging to any instance listed in the txt file.
+A instance ID of `0` means that the 3D point does not belong to any instance listed in the txt file.

 The semantic labels should follow the definition of [labels.py](https://github.com/autonomousvision/kitti360Scripts/blob/master/kitti360scripts/helpers/labels.py).
 Note that `id` should be used instead of `kittiId` or `trainId`.
 Further note that we only evaluate two classes, __building__ and __car__ for 3D instance segmentation.